jiaruzhang/jiaruzhang.github.io/blog/180602/ASoTL.md

 ---
-title: A survey on Transfer Learning
+title: A note of *survey on Transfer Learning*
 create: 2018.6.1
 modified: 2016.6.2
 tags: Note